Lucky-Tsuma/BE-Summary/README.md

 -   _Artificial Intelligence (AI):_ technologies such as machine learning and natural language processing.
 -   _Blockchain:_ distributed ledger technology that enables secure, decentralized transactions.
 -   _Edge computing:_ refers to the processing and storage of data at the edge of the network, rather than in centralized data centers.

+#### Types of domain names

+1. **generic top-level domains (gTLDs):** such as .com, .edu, .org, and .gov.
+Authority over these domains is usually delegated to private organizations.
+2. **country-code top-level domains (ccTLDs):** Each country in the world has its own 2-letter code.
+For example, the ccTLD for the United States is .us, Great Britain’s is .uk, and China’s is .cn.
+These domains are administered by authorities in each country.